First All-Union Turkological Congress: Remembrance and celebration

-After 90 years, the state-level celebration of the 90th anniversary of the First Turkology Congress took place in Azerbaijan.
-President Ilham Aliyev of the Republic of Azerbaijan signed a decree on 18 February 2016, to ensure the state-level commemoration of the 90th anniversary of the Congress.
-The decree highlighted that by the end of the 20th century, with the restoration of Azerbaijani independence, the official status of the Azerbaijani language as the state language was firmly established, creating a favorable ground for the successful implementation of decisions and recommendations previously put forward by the Turkology Congress in modern conditions.
-The decree emphasized the formulation of new concepts in Turkology research, the recognition of Azerbaijan as one of the influential centers of Turkological research on a global scale, and the creation of a theoretical and scientific framework for the cultural and spiritual unity of Turkic peoples.
-The achievements gained also symbolize respect for the memory of distinguished Turkologists who became innocent victims of repression shortly after the Congress, and they highlight the success of the organizational work of the Congress in a short period.
+On 18 February 2016, Azerbaijani President Ilham Aliyev signed another decree to ensure the state-level commemoration of the 90th anniversary of the Congress.
+This decree highlighted how the restoration of Azerbaijani independence had firmly established the official status of the Azerbaijani language as the state language, creating a favorable ground under modern conditions for the successful implementation of decisions and recommendations previously put forward by the Congress.
+The decree emphasized the Congress's role in the formulation of new concepts in Turkology research, the recognition of Azerbaijan as one of the influential centers of Turkological research on a global scale, and the creation of a theoretical and scientific framework for the cultural and spiritual unity of Turkic peoples.
+These achievements inspired respect for the memory of the distinguished Turkologists who had become innocent victims of repression shortly after the Congress, and highlighted the success of the organizational work of the Congress.

-In accordance with the tasks arising from the decree, a plan of events for the commemoration of the jubilee at the Azerbaijan National Academy of Sciences has been prepared.
-On 3 March 2016, a joint meeting of the Humanities and Social Sciences Divisions was held under the chairmanship of the First Vice President of the Azerbaijan National Academy of Sciences, Academician Isa Habibbayli.
-During the meeting, instructions were given to the relevant institutes and organizations regarding the proper celebration of the 90th anniversary of the Turkology Congress, and discussions were held on the planned activities in this direction.

-On 14 and 15 November 2016, an international conference dedicated to the 90th anniversary of the First Turkology Congress was organized in Baku.
-Prior to this, various events commemorating the 90th anniversary of this significant historical event were held in the institutes and organizations of the Azerbaijan National Academy of Sciences, Baku State University, the Azerbaijan Independence Museum, and in Turkey.
+Following the decree, a plan of events for the commemoration of the 90th Jubilee at the Azerbaijan National Academy of Sciences was prepared.
+A joint meeting of the Humanities and Social Sciences Divisions of the Academy was held on 3 March 2016 under the chairmanship of the First Vice President of the Azerbaijan National Academy of Sciences, Academician Isa Habibbayli.
+During the meeting, discussions were held on planned activities and instructions were given to the relevant institutes and organizations regarding the proper celebration of the 90th anniversary of the Congress.
+On 14 and 15 November 2016, an international conference dedicated to the 90th anniversary of the First All-Union Turkology Congress was held in Baku.
+Prior to this, various events commemorating the 90th anniversary were held in the institutes and organizations of the Azerbaijan National Academy of Sciences, Baku State University, the Azerbaijan Independence Museum, and in Turkey.